 Time moved on and decade after decade passed by.
 I grew older and the people around me grew older.
 And then they started dying.
 They became no more than a memory.
 And now, even in this moment as I write, I'm taken back to last week when I sat in the front pew listening to an account of my grandmother's life read out at her funeral.
 It was 5 months since her daughter's passing and 5 and half years since her husband's passing.
 These were people I knew personally.
 These were people that were close to me.
 And then they were gone.

 Why do I tell you all this?
 Well, maybe in the hope that it puts things into perspective.
 You can take this as my attempt at getting to the essence of what really matters.
 You see, what really matters to me is not spending my life taking pretty pictures.
 Nor is it in running a successful business, making money or even becoming well-known.

 And here's where we get back to the heart of the issue and the dilemma I face.
-The industry in which I've found myself is one notoriously built upon the superficial and the artificial.
-We've somehow lost our way in there, so much so that we've forgotten there is a real story behind the facade.
-We've forgotten that there is indeed space for real creative expression.
+The industry in which I'd found myself was one notoriously built upon the superficial and the artificial.
+We had somehow lost our way in there, so much so that we'd forgotten there was a real story behind the facade.
+We'd forgotten that there was indeed space for real creative expression.
 I know that the time I have in this life is valuable.
 Far too valuable to be spent on the meaningless and the artificial.
 I've learnt that the real thing, in all it's glory, in all it's nakedness, is far better.
 It is that which resonates deeply within us and has the power to change us.

 And it is for this reason I am forever searching for truth.